-Chinese New Year is from 9 - 16 February 2024 and 28 January - 4 February 2025.
-Golden Week public holidays fall annually between 29 April - 3 May and 30 September - 7 October.
+Chinese New Year is on 29 th January 2025 and 17th February 2026.
+Golden Week public holidays fall annually between 1st - 3rd May and 1st - 7th October.

 DEVELOPMENT IN CHINA:

 Though parts of China match the west in modernity and technological advances, it is important to remember that China is still a developing country and as such, many aspects of tourism in China do not have the solid infrastructure and safety standards as seen here in the west.